King's Privy Council for Canada: Membership

-Members of the monarch's family have been appointed to the Privy Council: Prince Edward (later King Edward VIII), appointed by his father, King George V, on 2 August 1927; Prince Philip, Duke of Edinburgh, appointed by his wife, Queen Elizabeth II, on 14 October 1957; and Prince Charles (now King Charles III), appointed by his mother, Queen Elizabeth II, on 18 May 2014.
+Members of the monarch's family have been appointed to the Privy Council: the Prince of Wales (Edward, later King Edward VIII), appointed during the reign of his father, King George V, on 2 August 1927; Prince Philip, Duke of Edinburgh, appointed during the reign of his wife, Queen Elizabeth II, on 14 October 1957; the Prince of Wales (Charles, now King Charles III), appointed during the reign of his mother, Queen Elizabeth II, on 18 May 2014; and Queen Camilla, appointed during the reign of her husband, King Charles III on 26 May 2025.

 On occasion, non-Canadians have been appointed to the Privy Council.
 The first non-Canadian sworn of the council was Billy Hughes, Prime Minister of Australia, who was inducted on 18 February 1916, at the request of Robert Borden—to honour a visiting head of government, but also so that Hughes could attend Cabinet meetings on wartime policy.
 Similarly, Winston Churchill, Prime Minister of the United Kingdom, was inducted during a visit to Canada on 29 December 1941.

 Privy councillors are entitled to the style the Honourable (L'honorable) or, for the prime minister, chief justice, or certain other eminent individuals, the Right Honourable (Le très honorable) and the post-nominal letters PC (in CP).
 Prior to 1967, the style the Right Honourable was only employed in Canada by those appointed to the Imperial Privy Council in London, such persons usually being prime ministers, Supreme Court chief justices, certain senior members of the Canadian Cabinet, and other eminent Canadians.
 These appointments ended under Lester Pearson, though the traditional style remained in use, limited to only prime ministers and chief justices.
 In 1992, several eminent privy councillors, most of whom were long-retired from active politics, were granted the style by the Governor General and, in 2002, Jean Chrétien recommended that Herb Gray, a privy councillor of long standing, be given the style the Right Honourable upon his retirement from Parliament.